-It’s absolutely essential (pun intended) to use carrier oils with essential oils for massages and other procedures such as washing your hair, healing cuticles, and other things.
+It’s absolutely essential (pun intended) to use good carrier oils with any type of essential oil for massages and other procedures such as washing your hair, healing cuticles, and other things.

 Defining Carrier Oils

-They are used to reduce burning and to slowdown the absorption rate for the oils to last longer on your skin.
-Some carrier oils used are Jojoba, Evening Primrose, Avocado, Apricot Kernel, Olive, Sweet Almond, Sesame Oil, and more.
+They are used to reduce burning and to slow down the absorption rate for the oils to last longer on your skin.
+Some good carrier oils used are Jojoba oil, Evening Primrose oil, Avocado oil, Apricot Kernel oil, Olive oil, Sweet Almond oil, Sesame Oil, and more.

 Carrier oils literally carry the 100% pure essential oils applied to the skin surface.
 Different carrier oils have dissimilar chemical properties, so determine the therapeutic benefit you are after and select oils accordingly.

-Essential oils will evaporate and have a stronger aroma.
-Carrier oils are most often cold-pressed vegetable/fruit oils from the fatty parts of the plants.
-Carrier oils do not evaporate or emit their aroma as intensely or pungently as do essential oils.
+Using essential oils will lead them to evaporate if exposed to air and they have a stronger aroma.
+Great carrier oils are most often cold-pressed vegetable/fruit oils from the fatty parts of the plants.
+Carrier oils do not evaporate or emit their aroma as intensely or pungently as an essential oil.
 Adding them together provides a scent along with soothing and health-giving results.

 Do not use baby oil that is made from mineral oil.
 These oils will not permit essential oils to go into your skin.

-There are a few basic ways to know how to blend carrier oils with essential oils for the most enjoyment and therapeutic benefits discussed below.
+There are a few great basic ways to know how to blend carrier oils with essential oils for the most enjoyment and therapeutic properties discussed below.

-You will be doing the mixing of vegetable or fruit carrier oils with your essential oils in no time.
+You will be doing the mixing of vegetable or fruit carrier oils with your favorite essential oil in no time.

-Note: Do not use carrier oils in your ultrasonic diffuser or nebulizer diffuser with essential oils.
+Note: Do not use carrier oils in your ultrasonic diffuser or nebulizer diffuser with any essential oil.
 It will clog it and be too thick to come out.
 There’s no purpose for diffusing carrier oils anyway.

-How to Mix and Dilute Essential Oils with Carrier Oils
+How to Mix and Dilute any Essential Oil with Carrier Oils

 To thin something with something else is to dilute it.
-With essential oils, we dilute them because they are potent and powerful applied directly to the body.
-So, we dilute the essential oils with carrier oils made of vegetables and/or fruits.
+Carrier oils are used to dilute essential oils because they are potent and powerful applied directly to the body.
+So, we dilute it with carrier oils made of vegetables and/or fruits.

-You can easily be sensitized to essential oils right out of the bottle.
+You can easily be sensitized to it right out of the bottle.
 Sensitization is burning, redness, itching, rashes, and maybe hives that will always be the same with that specific oil.